distribusion/retailer_api_documentation/source/includes/_introduction.md

 ## Create an Order or a Booking

 After gathering information on a specific connection and the passenger information, you can now send a booking request towards Distribusion's API on [bookings#create](https://api-demo.distribusion.com/retailers/v4/docs/#create).
 You can also perform an order, and later retrieve it status by calling our [orders#create] (https://api-demo.distribusion.com/retailers/v4/docs/#create-orders) endpoint.
+The main difference between a booking and an order is the workflow.
+A booking is synchronous, while an order is asynchronous.
 In case any information is missing, the API will recognise it and inform you accordingly.

-Note: we currently support *EUR*, *USD*, *GBP* and *CHF* currencies.
+Note: we currently support *EUR*, *USD*, *GBP* *SEK*, *MYR*, *PLN* and *CHF* currencies.
+More can be enabled on demand.

 ## Manage your Bookings